epi2me-labs/wf-transcriptomes/docs/01_brief_description.md

-Transcriptome analysis including assembly and annotation of cDNA and direct RNA sequencing data, gene fusions and differential expression.
+Transcriptome analysis including assembly and annotation of cDNA and direct RNA sequencing data and differential expression analysis.